 Paddlefish length and weight data were used to determine relative weight (W_r) , an index of condition (Murphy and Willis 1996).
-Proportional size distribution (PSD) was used to represent the length distribution with a single value (Murphy and Willis 1996, Brouder et al. 2009).
-These indices provided a comparison of the size and condition of the Yellowstone/Sakakawea population to other paddlefish populations across the species range.
+Length frequency histograms, proportional size distribution (PSD), and incremental PSDs were calculated to describe the length distribution of harvested paddlefish (Murphy and Willis 1996, Brouder et al. 2009).
+These indices provide a metric for analysis of the size and condition of the Yellowstone/Sakakawea population relative to other paddlefish across the species range.

 Sex identification of harvested paddlefish was used to infer future trends in sex of paddlefish harvest.
-Inferences are made using the combination of dominant year classes and differing age at maturity.
+Inferences are made using the combination of knowledge of dominant year classes and differing age at maturity.
 Consideration of sex ratio, population modeling, and knowledge of strong year classes (as identified by dentary bone aging, Scarnecchia et. al 2006) are used to manage for a sustainable paddlefish population (Scarnecchia et. al 2008).